ONSdigital/Statistical-Method-Specifications/editing_and_imputation/totals_components.md

 ```

 If the above is satisfied, then no error is detected, and the method stops.
-Else, the error detection process will proceed depending on the chose approach.
+Else, the error detection process will proceed depending on the chosen approach.

 #### 7.1.1 Absolute Difference